What Is FHA Loan?

 FHA Loan Requirements

-Income Verification: Steady income and employment history over the past two years.
+Income Verification: Steady income and employment history over the past two years, which is essential when you apply for FHA loan.

-Down Payment: As low as 3.5% of the home’s purchase price.
+Down Payment: As low as 3.5% of the home’s purchase price, making it easier for FHA loans for first time homebuyers to qualify.

-Debt-to-Income Ratio (DTI): Typically should not exceed 43%.
+Debt-to-Income Ratio (DTI): Typically should not exceed 55% when applying for an FHA loan in Los Angeles.

 • Low Down Payment